philipturner/openmm-metal/README.md

 TODO: Test Intel Mac mini before official release.
 Did any code changes harm performance?

+## Performance

+Expect a 50-150% speedup depending on your workload.

 ## License

 The Metal Platform uses OpenMM API under the terms of the MIT License.
 A copy of this license may